 Balance Big Elements

 Placing a bookcase or TV cabinet on the same wall as a fireplace will make the room feel small and cramped.
 Instead, spread out the larger elements of the room to create balance.
 Place large pieces of furniture on opposite walls or in different areas of the room so that the room feels more open.

 Open a Traffic Path

 A small room that has more than one entrance can make for a narrow traffic path, making the room feel cramped.
 Instead, separate the room into two small spaces for example a reading nook and a conversation area.
 It is a good idea to use an area rug to open up the traffic path through the room and bridge the two areas.
 This gives the illusion of more living space.

 A variety of house plants in pots or trees placed in an odd corner or bay window will soften the room.
 They can fill in the odd spaces and make them feel less obvious.
 They will also add a nice visual with their bright colors and textures.
 Just make sure that, if they’re real, they have the necessary sunlight and water.

-An oddly shaped living room can be the highlight of a home if you just use it properly.
+An awkward shaped living room can be the highlight of a home if you just use it properly.
 When you have the right decor elements in place, the shape of the room can become irrelevant.
 Furthermore, you can use the odd shape as a way to create more living space and diversity in your home.